The Radius Distribution of Planets Around Cool Stars: Calculating the Cool KOI Radius Function

 Focusing on \Kepler\ candidates around relatively low-mass stars alleviates these concerns.
 Many of these stars have spectroscopically measured stellar properties \citep{muirhead2012b,mann2012}, and in addition, the properties of the parent sample of target stars has been carefully characterized photometrically by \citet{dressing2013}.
 Such an investigation thus is narrower than attempting to use the whole \Kepler\ sample, but the assurance of a good understanding of the stellar parameters of both the host stars and the general survey sample more than compensates for this loss of generality.
 In addition, focusing on these ``Cool KOIs'' enables detailed study of the radius distribution of Earth-sized and smaller planets.

-To construct the planet radius function, we thus select the 113 planet candidates with periods $< 10^7$), the smooth final shape of $\phi_{{\rm SNR},i}$ is defined by interpolating a histogram with bin width $\Delta{\rm SNR} = 1$.
-Figure \ref{fig:snrdists} illustrates examples of this distribution for two KOIs.
+To construct the planet radius function, we thus select the 130 \Kepler\ Objects of Interest (KOIs) with periods $< \sigma$ ranges from this ensemble.
+The white dashed line is the true underlying distribution from which the planet radii are drawn.